 HEALTH & EDUCATION FACILITIES

-In unbanked crisis zones, local merchants make it possible for these people and organisations to redeem digital points for cash or goods and services.
+In unbanked crisis zones, local merchants and facility representatives make it possible for these people and organisations to redeem digital points for cash or goods and services.

 The first to use the platform were NGOs experiencing payment backlogs of 3-12 months and suspension of critical programmes.